panutat-p/certified-kubernetes/20_service_account.md

 https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/1205-bound-service-account-tokens

 * Implement `TokenRequestAPI` in the core `apiserver`
-* A `secret` is no longer mounted as a volume to a newly created object
+* `secret` is no longer mounted as a volume to a newly created object
-* A `service_account_token` is mounted as a projected volume to a newly created object
+* `ServiceAccountToken` is mounted as a projected volume to a newly created object
-* A `service_account_token` is audience bound, time bound, and object bound
+* `ServiceAccountToken` is audience bound, time bound, and object bound

 ## KEP-2799